 With each passing year, the nature and culture of independent work is growing more complex and sophisticated.
-Today, nearly 42 million Americans work outside of traditional employment as independent contractors and consultants, statement-of-work-based laborers, and freelancers who provide services to corporations on a regular basis.
+Today, more than 41 million Americans work outside of traditional employment as independent contractors and consultants, statement-of-work-based laborers, and freelancers who provide services to corporations on a regular basis.

 Companies are increasingly relying on a particular sub-sector of the independent workforce—a growing group of highly-skilled independent professionals—as a key element in executing strategies and serving clients.
 MBO Partners’ Client of Choice research explores the key motivations and drivers of these independent professionals.

 As companies adjust their workforce strategy to include independent professional talent, they must also structure their policies, procedures, and engagement practices in order to be successful in attracting, engaging, and retaining this pool of talent.
 Independents increasingly have a choice in choosing the clients they work with—54% say they have a lot of choice in picking their clients.
 These decisions are largely based on the opportunities, processes, environment, and sense of community clients provide.

 The vast majority of independent professionals say being treated as part of the team is a very important or important factor in deciding whom they work with.
 Just like traditional employees want a meaningful work environment where they are respected, trusted, and engaged by their coworkers, so do independents.